codewithvk/React-simple-portfolio/README.md

    },
   ]
   ```

-- ### Projects
+### Projects
-  - In Projects section you can add your Project, For that you should go `/src/projectData.js`, Where you can modified JSON according to you.
+  - In the Projects section you can add your Project.
+For that, you should go to `/src/projectData.js`, where you can modify the JSON according to you.
   ```
   const projects = [
      {